Zorz42/jaclang/install/README.md

 To install you will need:
  - Macos or linux (does not work on windows),
- - knowledge of using terminal (infact, why would you even install jaclang if you dont know terminal).
+ - 64 bit computer

 INSTALLATION PROCESS:

 * Download zip file and unzip it or clone it via git,
 * open terminal and go to unzipped/cloned folder,
-* you will need command make and python2 or python3 (if you do not have python, install python3 for faster install time),
+* you will need command make and python2 or python3 (if you do not have python, install python3 (recommended)),
 * execute command:

       make